multani/gcp-changelog/content/cloud-load-balancing/index.md

 The global and classic external Application Load Balancers implemented on Google Front-Ends (GFEs) now support HTTP/1.0 explicitly as a protocol during ALPN (Application-Layer Protocol Negotiation) negotiation.

-Previously, when the GFEs didn't support HTTP/1.0 explicitly, the GFE would return an `SSL_TLSEXT_ERR_NOACK` response, disable ALPN, and fall back to using HTTP/1 as the default application protocol.
+Previously, when the GFEs didn't support HTTP/1.0 explicitly, the GFE would return an `SSL_TLSEXT_ERR_NOACK` response, disable ALPN, and fall back to using HTTP/1 (which includes HTTP/1.0 and HTTP/1.1) as the default application protocol.
 After this change, GFEs will instead return `HTTP/1.0`, which provides clients with positive confirmation that their advertised `HTTP/1.0` was accepted.

 You are not expected to make any changes with this update.
 If a TLS handshake with HTTP/1.0 is unsuccessful, please contact [support](https://cloud.google.com/load-balancing/docs/getting-support).